josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 A person can sincerely experience themselves as defending reality while simultaneously protecting the architecture through which reality is being interpreted.

-⸻
+---

-🔮 Yisrael She-be’atzmi — ישראל שבעצמי
+## 🔮 Yisrael She-be'atzmi — ישראל שבעצמי

-The Israel within the self.
+**The Israel within the self.**

-This node deliberately distinguishes Yisrael she-be’atzmi from Atzmi Yisrael.
+This node deliberately distinguishes *Yisrael she-be'atzmi* from *Atzmi Yisrael*.

 They sound adjacent.

 They point in importantly different directions.

-Atzmi Yisrael: Israel has become incorporated into my self-concept.
+**Atzmi Yisrael:** Israel has become incorporated into my self-concept.

-Yisrael she-be’atzmi: there is an Israel I encounter, carry, wrestle with, and cultivate within myself.
+**Yisrael she-be'atzmi:** there is an Israel I encounter, carry, wrestle with, and cultivate within myself.

 The second belongs to a different philosophical register.

 It may encompass Jewish ethical inheritance, covenant, memory, study, argument, responsibility, spiritual orientation, peoplehood, or the continuing internal work of becoming.

-This node does not claim Yisrael she-be’atzmi as an established Maimonidean technical term.
+This node does **not** claim *Yisrael she-be'atzmi* as an established Maimonidean technical term.
 Its relationship to Maimonidean and wider Jewish philosophical traditions requires separate textual development.

 But the conceptual possibility matters.

-Because Yisrael she-be’atzmi need not depend upon Medinat Yisrael remaining morally innocent.
+Because Yisrael she-be'atzmi need not depend upon Medinat Yisrael remaining morally innocent.

 It can instead provide somewhere from which Medinat Yisrael can be judged.

-⸻
+---

-🕯️ Two Architectures
+## 🕯️ Two Architectures

 The distinction can be stated simply.

-Atzmi Yisrael
+### Atzmi Yisrael

-Medinat Yisrael
+**Medinat Yisrael**
 ↓
 carries identity significance for
 ↓
-Atzmi Yisrael
+**Atzmi Yisrael**
 ↓
 whose threatened integrity activates
 ↓
-defence of self
+**defence of self**

 Here, criticism of the external institution can destabilise the internal object.

-Yisrael She-be’atzmi

-Yisrael she-be’atzmi
+### Yisrael She-be'atzmi

+**Yisrael she-be'atzmi**
 ↓
-contains ethical / intellectual / spiritual commitments ↓
+contains ethical / intellectual / spiritual commitments
+↓
 which furnish standards for evaluating
 ↓
-Medinat Yisrael
+**Medinat Yisrael**

 Here, the interior object provides somewhere to stand while criticising the external institution.